Skip to content

 Prerequisites and Basic Requirements

-• Operating System: Linux distribution supporting Docker Engine.
+• Operating System: Linux distribution compatible with Docker and Docker Compose.

-• Privileges: root or sudo access is required to manage Docker containers, create volumes, and modify firewall rules.
+• Privileges: Root access or a user with sudo privileges to manage Docker services and firewall rules.

-• Ports: TCP ports 80 and 443 must be open on the server firewall to allow external traffic.
+• Ports: TCP ports 80 and 443 must be available for external access.

 FQDN of the Final Panel